RUNX1 Deficiency – Definition

 • Thrombocytopenia/thrombocytopathy with a different cause

-• Myeloid neoplasia with a different underlying mutation (e.g. ANKRD26 ETV6)
+• Myeloid neoplasia with a different underlying pathogenic variant (e.g. ANKRD26 ETV6)

 Clinical Presentation